Formatting Text

 weight = "normal"

-The bold and italic variables are used to select the font:
+The style and weight variables are used to select the font:

 if isinstance(tok, Text):